Job Title: NSF RET Summer Fellows

 JOB TITLE: NSF RET SUMMER FELLOWS

 NSF RET Fellow Opportunity

-Job description: The NSF Spatiotemporal Innovation Center (STC) is advertising two summer fellow opportunity for in-service or pre-service K-12 teachers.
-The 2019 summer fellows will observe/participate in one or multiple spatiotemporal innovation projects funded by 10+ agencies and companies.
+Job description: The NSF Spatiotemporal Innovation Center (STC) is recruiting three-five summer fellow opportunity for in-service or pre-service K-12 teachers.
+The 2021 summer fellows will observe/participate in one or multiple spatiotemporal innovation projects funded by 10+ agencies and companies.
 The positions are funded by the NSF Research Experience for Teachers (RET) program.
-STC, a collaboration between George Mason University (GMU), University of California-Santa Barbara (UCSB) and Harvard, conducts STEM research and development with partners in academia, state and federal agencies, industry, and non-governmental organizations.
+STC, a collaboration between George Mason University (GMU) and Harvard University, conducts STEM research and development with partners in academia, state and federal agencies, industry, and non-governmental organizations.
 This RET summer fellow opportunity supports K-12 teachers, specifically in-service or pre-service teachers, to participate in spatiotemporal research at GMU.
 Outcomes of this RET program will provide participants with novel STEM-based lesson module plans and State of the Art classroom activities.

 For more information about NSF RET program, please visit http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=5736

 For more information about STC, please visit http://184.108.40.206